arabaya3/Agent--test/Core_Pipline/README.md

 - Meeting tools
   - `by_id.py`, `by_title.py`: Find and display meeting details (application: `Calendars.Read`).
-  - `attendance.py`: Attempts multiple strategies to fetch attendance reports for a meeting (application: `OnlineMeetings.Read.All`).
+  - `attendance.py`: Enter an onlineMeeting ID, Teams join URL, or calendar event ID; the tool resolves it to an onlineMeeting and fetches attendance reports with detailed records (application: `OnlineMeetings.Read.All`).
-  - `transcript.py`: Resolves a Teams online meeting ID from a join URL, conference ID, or event; retrieves transcript content if available (application: `OnlineMeetingTranscript.Read.All`).
-Set `USE_GRAPH_BETA=1` if your tenant requires the Beta endpoint.
+  - `transcript.py` (delegated): Device-code sign-in, accepts a join URL, joinMeetingId, or onlineMeeting ID; resolves and downloads the latest transcript.
+Saves under `saved_transcripts/` as `{MeetingName}_transctipt.vtt` or `.docx`.
+Default delegated scopes come from `DELEGATED_SCOPES`.
+Install `python-docx` to export DOCX; otherwise VTT is saved.

 - OneDrive tools
   - `list_files.py` (application): Lists items in a user’s drive or a subfolder under `/users/{DEFAULT_USER_ID}/drive`.
   - `retrieve_files.py` (application): Downloads a file by path; optionally saves locally and prints metadata.
   - `upload_files.py` (application): Uploads a local file to a destination path; supports small and large files (chunked).
   - `shared_with_me.py` (delegated): Signs in a user (device code or ROPC), lists items shared-with-me, and allows viewing text content.
-Requires `PUBLIC_CLIENT_ID` and delegated scopes.
+Requires a public client and delegated scopes.

 ### Common setup pitfalls and fixes